jonthebastard/fishscaler/README.md

 ### To Do
 - Error handling (did I mention that it's REALLY IMPORTANT that your input file is formatted properly and error-free?).
 - Expand to check APIs for popular sites (echomtg, tcgplayer, maybe others) or scrape other online data sources.
+- Add a toggle to track prices for MTGO instead of paper